Electric vs Petrol Cars in India: Cost Compared

 | Price difference | +Rs 4.05L | — | +Rs 3.84L | — |

 EVs are exempt from road tax in most Indian states, and registration fees are minimal.
-This knocks off Rs 1-1.5 lakh from the on-road price gap.
+Knocks off Rs 1-1.5 lakh from the on-road price gap immediately.
 Even so, the EV costs Rs 3.8-4 lakh more upfront.
-The question is whether running costs make up that difference — and if so, how quickly.
+Four lakhs.
+That's real money.

-Insurance for EVs is higher because repair costs are higher.
+Insurance for EVs runs higher because repair costs are higher.
 Battery and motor components are expensive to replace, and not every workshop can handle them.
-My Nexon EV insurance was about Rs 14,000 more than what I paid for the Creta in its first year.
+My Nexon EV insurance came in about Rs 14,000 more than what I'd been paying for the Creta in its first year.
+Not a dealbreaker, but it adds up.

-This is where EVs start clawing back that price premium.
-Let me break it down with real numbers.
+Here's where EVs start fighting back.
+Let me break it down with real numbers — no manufacturer claims, no best-case scenarios.

 Assumptions